-John Calvin taught emphatically that there was little difference between the two [morality of the Old and New Testaments (rd)].1 (pg.
-91) However, the understanding of the early Christians was that the moral teachings of Christ surpassed the moral teachings of the Old Testament as the teachings of Christ went to the spiritual meaning. (pg.
+John Calvin taught emphatically that there was little difference between the two [morality of the Old and New Testaments (rd)]. (pg.
+91) However, the understanding of the early Christians was that the moral teachings of Christ surpassed the moral teachings of Christ surpassed the teachings of Christ went to the spiritual meaning. (pg.
 92)